barseghyanartur/sphinx-no-pragma/README.rst

 What if I tell you that you are actually just good with making sure your examples work and are covered with tests.
-Your documentation can directly include code from your examples (code that is tested).
+Your documentation can directly include code from your examples (code that is tested!).
 You don't need to choose or balance between readability, explainability and low-maintenance.

 Written by lazy developer for lazy developers to improve developer experience